MrChillStorm/MCS-Harman-Reference/README.md

 ### Notable Result

-**Sennheiser HE 1 (Orpheus 2)** achieves a **perfect normalized score (1.000)** against MCS-Harman-Reference across all acoustic metrics.

-This suggests that the energy-balanced approach converges with what reference-class headphone designers achieve through years of iterative tuning and extensive listening tests.
-In essence, MCS-Harman-Reference mathematically formalizes what elite headphone designs discover empirically.
+When evaluated against MCS-Harman-Reference using a corrected, energy-domain methodology, the **Sennheiser HE 1 (Orpheus 2)** ranks within the top tier of measured headphones rather than achieving a perfect score.

+This outcome is significant.
+Despite no special treatment, tuning assumptions, or model-specific optimization, a reference-class headphone developed through extensive R&D and critical listening converges closely with an energy-balanced target derived purely from signal-level principles.

-The HE 1 Orpheus 2, widely regarded as one of the most meticulously tuned headphones ever made, represents millions of dollars in R&D and countless hours of critical listening by world-class acoustic engineers.
-The fact that it matches MCS-Harman-Reference validates this approach as more than preference; it appears to capture fundamental principles of perceptually neutral sound reproduction.
+The HE 1, often cited as one of the most carefully tuned headphones ever produced, represents years of iterative refinement by experienced acoustic engineers.
+Its strong, though not perfect, alignment with MCS-Harman-Reference suggests that energy-balanced targets capture a substantial portion of the perceptual structure that elite designs arrive at empirically, without encoding product-specific coloration or preference bias.

+Rather than matching a single flagship, MCS-Harman-Reference appears to describe a neutral acoustic baseline that multiple high-quality designs naturally approach, reinforcing its role as a reference rather than a preference-optimized target.

 ![HE 1 vs MCS-Harman-Reference](HE_1_vs_MCS-Harman-Reference.png)